angrykoala/wendigo/README.md

 ```

-All mocks are removed when opening a different page with `browser.open`.
+All mocks are removed when opening a different page with `browser.open` unless the option `clearRequestMocks` is set to false.

 **removeMock(url, method?)**
 Removes the mock with the given url and method.
 If the original mock has a method, removeMock must provide the same method.